jinhunkim93/attentionIsAllYouNeed/README.md

 * layerNormalization, dropout
-Batch Size: Number of Samples to look at before updating
+We apply dropout [33] to the output of each sub-layer, before it is added to the sub-layer input and normalized.
+In addition, we apply dropout to the sums of the embeddings and the positional encodings in both the encoder and decoder stacks.
+For the base model, we use a rate of Pdrop = 0.1.

-Number of Tokens :
+Input Variables

-Embedding (Hidden Layer) Number : number of
+Embedding (Hidden Layer) Number : number of values to represent a token, also the number of activation functions applied in word embedding process
-Batch Size : Number of
+Batch Size : Number of sequences processed per batch, also the number of Samples to look at before updating.

 Number of Encoder Layers : Number of layers used for the Encoder Number of Decoder Layers : Number of layers used for the Decoder